rtanubra/Trafus/README.md

     <li>password (team password) required if joining a private team</li>
 </ul>

+Success will return the updated user as an object

 #### `POST: /users`:
 Posts a new user into trafus_users

+Success will return the new user as an object

 #### `GET: /users/:userId`:
 Gets a single user in trafus_users

+Success will return the requested user as an object

 ### `Categories`